-This example illustrates the modeling of vibration and noise in a 5-speed synchromesh gearbox of a manual transmission vehicle.
-A transient multibody analysis is performed to compute the gearbox vibration for the specified engine speed and external load.
+A 5-speed synchromesh gearbox of a manual transmission vehicle is considered in this model.
+First, the gearbox vibration is computed using a time-dependent analysis for the specified engine speed and external load.
 The normal acceleration of the gearbox housing is converted to the frequency domain and used as a source of noise.
-An acoustics analysis is then performed in order to compute the sound pressure levels in the near, far, and exterior fields.
+Finally, an acoustic analysis is performed to obtain the sound pressure levels in the near, far, and exterior fields.